 The Amazing Residence – 9.2 approval rating – Siem Reap – 1 km from town centre

 Further reading on Siem Reap.

 Arriving in Battambang

 Disembarking the bus in Battambang was daunting.
-On arrival the bus door was surrounded by a frantic mob of Tuk Tuk drivers all intent on finding a fare.
-Marty lauched himself into the fray, found our driver and our bags were retrieved from the luggage compartment.
+On arrival the bus door was surrounded by a frantic mob of Tuk Tuk drivers all intent on being our driver.
+We had prebooked a driver and Marty launched himself into the fray, located him and retrieved our bags.

 After that all was smooth sailing.
 The Royal Hotel was the cheapest hotel in town and a decent place to stay.
-Battambang proved to be a nonchalant and relaxed town, with some interesting sights and good food.
+After a rocky start Battambang proved to be a nonchalant and relaxed town, with some interesting sights and good food.

 What to do in Battambang